deity-io/falcon-platform-docs/versioned_docs/version-3/composer/integration/custom/overview.md

 ## Unlock new business potential in your existing stack

-We've created an example integration to help you understand how to integrate your services with the Deity Platform.
+We've created an example integration to help you understand how to integrate your custom micro-services or other API based solutions with the Deity Platform.

 <Button variant="contained" size="medium" href="/docs/integrations/custom/jsonplaceholder">
-  Get started →
+  Start reading →
 </Button>
 <div className="mb60"></div>

 ### Can’t find what you are looking for?

-Is your integration not yet supported?
+Is your integration not yet supported, or you'd like us to help you with your stack?
 Please contact us.
 With the Deity Commerce Composer you can connect to anything.

 <Button variant="outlined" size="medium" href="https://www.deity.com/contact">
   Let's get in touch →